ironhack-labs/data-labs/module-2/lab-hypothesis-testing/README.md

 ## Introduction

-In this lab we'll familiarize you with t-test and Analysis of Variance (ANOVA) which the lessons did not cover.
-You will also write Python codes to conduct t-tests and ANOVA on pokemons.
+In this lab we'll familiarize you with one sample hypothesis tests.
+You will also write Python code to conduct one sample hypothesis tests as well as construct confidence intervals.

 ## Deliverables